 BEST HIGH TOP BOOT

-With its extended neoprene upper, the Muck Arctic Sport Rubber Winter Boot has even more room for you to work out in the snow.
-The boots boast an ability to keep warm up to -40 degrees thanks to a combination of a few different materials, including a 2mm thermal foam underlay in the footbed, a warm fleece lining, and an impressive 5 mm neoprene that helps to further waterproof the boot.
+With its extended neoprene upper, The Original Muck Boot Company Chore Mid has even more room for you to work out in the snow.
+The boots boast an ability to keep warm in below freezing temps without a problem.
+Each boot has an impressive 5 mm neoprene shaft that helps to further waterproof the boot.
+Not only that, but the boots use an Airmesh™ lining for breathability so your tootsies don’t get too sweaty.

-For those who love the comfort, support, and toughness of a hiking boot but need it to be a little more impactful and winter-ready, Vasque has you covered.
-The Snowburban II Winter Boot has a waterproof upper, plenty of traction on the bottom (thanks to a tech-heavy outsole), and a higher cut to help reduce snow getting into the top.
-However, the best features are easily the included Thinsulate, which helps to provide warmth without bulk, the included D-ring for attaching a gaiter when you really have to get into the snow.
-Even a terry loop wool lining to help keep the heat inside the boot.
+For those who love the comfort, support, and toughness of a hiking boot but need it to be a little more impactful and winter-ready, The North Face has you covered.
+The North Face ThermoBall™ Lifty II Snow Boot has a waterproof upper, plenty of traction using UltrATAC™ on the bottom and a higher cut to help reduce snow getting into the top.
+Finished with a leather TPU overlay fo added coverage, this is the snow boot you’re going to want this winter.

 9. Sorel Caribou Stack Winter Boot